usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 In reference to identity evidence, the quality of not being expired or revoked.

 #### Verifier
-An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or two authenticators using an authentication protocol.
+An entity that verifies the claimant's identity by verifying the claimant's possession and control of one or two authenticators using an authentication protocol.
 To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber's identifier and check their status.